A course in medical coding can expand your career opportunities in the medical industry.

 Start in entry-level opportunities.

-Taking your first job in an entry-level position will help you build necessary experience to advance your career.
-Not only will you learn ICD-10 on the job, but you will build skills that will make you more marketable in the future.
+Taking your first job in an entry-level position will help you build the necessary experience to advance your career.
+Not only will you learn ICD-10 medical coding on the job, but you will build skills that will make you more marketable in the future.

 You’ll also be able to learn how the system works.
 By training with experienced individuals, you will be able to develop habits that will help you throughout your career.